Limited-Trust in Social Network Games: Introduction

 \subsection{Literature Review}

-Explaining and modeling unprompted generosity is an intriguing question within Game Theory, one apparently at odds the widespread idea of Nash equilibria \cite{nash1950}. \cite{ledyard1994} provides one explanation in the form of $\alpha$-altruism. $\alpha$-altruism is inspired by Hamilton's rule for kin selection \cite{Hamilton1963} which loosely states that we help others because they are some portion of ourselves on a genetic level. $\alpha$-altruism incorporates this by computing perceived costs for each player, which are a convex combination of the player's personal cost and the net cost for all players.
-Hamilton's rule applies only to kin though, both theoretically and empirically.
-Thus $\alpha$-altruism is less solidly grounded outside of this setting.
+Explaining and modeling non-selfish behavior is an intriguing problem within Game Theory, one apparently at odds with the idea of Nash equilibria \cite{nash1950}.
+One situation in which it is explainable is in settings with incomplete information. \cite{kreps1982} shows mathematically that players in multi-stage games may deviate from apparent Nash equilibria to build reputations when information is incomplete, yet still result in personal utility maximization. \cite{kreppsmilgrom1982} considers the finitely repeated prisoner's dilemma and finds that players in this setting who lack information about each other similarly engage in cooperative behavior.
+Both papers also show that these behaviors do not emerge in settings with perfect information.
+Another explanation for non-selfish behavior suggested by \cite{ledyard1994} and formalized by \cite{chen2014} is $\alpha$-altruism. $\alpha$-altruism is loosely inspired by Hamilton's rule for kin selection \cite{Hamilton1963}, which defines a linear factor $r$ based on genetic closeness by common descent from shared ancestors; it states that for a non-selfish behavior to occur, the benefit to the recipient times $r$ must be greater than the cost to the provider. $\alpha$-altruism models this through perceived costs for each player, a convex combination of the player's personal cost and the net cost for all players.
+Hamilton's rule applies only to kin, however, and thus $\alpha$-altruism is less solidly grounded outside of this setting.